MS-Stone/CoreJavaSource/README.md

 # CoreJavaSource
-Source code from the book Core Java
+Source code from the book Core Java.
+@author Stone